-Gay Amsterdam: Where to Go, Dance, Drink and Shop
+Gay Amsterdam Travel: Where to Go, Dance, Drink and Shop

-The Netherlands is of course an extremely welcoming country to gay travellers.
-As the first country in the world to introduce marriage equality, gay people living in and visiting the Netherlands are so well accepted and integrated that at first there might not seem to be much of a gay scene.
+Amsterdam has one of the liveliest, most vibrant and inclusive gay scenes in Europe.
+The capital of the Netherlands has been a bastion of LGBT+ culture for centuries and has seen its community survive and thrive despite political and social adversity.
+Today, Amsterdam is home to some of the best gay clubs, bars and hotels in the world, offering gay travelers a truly unique and exciting visit.
+The Netherlands is of course the first country in the world to introduce marriage equality, gay people living in and visiting the Netherlands are so well accepted and integrated that at first there might not seem to be much of a gay scene.

 Probably the most important sight in Amsterdam that specifically has an LGBTQ slant is the Homomonument.
 Of course not only aimed at gay visitors, this significant monument on the Keizersgracht canal was the first of its kind in the world to commemorate all the lives of gay men and lesbians who suffered persecution under Nazism because of their sexual orientation.
 Take a moment here to remember and be inspired by those who fought.